 What is AD?

 Anaerobic digestion is a naturally occurring biological process involving the decomposition of organic matter in the absence of oxygen.
-The process is essentially the same as composting, except that it occurs in anaerobic digesters that prevent oxygen from entering the system.
+The process is essentially the same as composting, except that it occurs in an air-tight vessel that prevents oxygen from entering the system.

-During the anaerobic digestion process bacteria breakdown organic feedstock and, and due to the absence of oxygen, produce a methane-rich-biogas and digestate, the residue resulting from the anaerobic digestion process.
+During the anaerobic digestion process, bacteria breakdown organic feedstock and produce a methane-rich-gas called 'biogas' and digestate (the solid residue resulting from the anaerobic digestion process).

 - AD fact sheet 1.pdf (165 KB)